PEACE Partners

 3. Brown University, USA: Inscriptions of Israel/Palestine.
 About 3,000 inscriptions, dating to the 6th century BCE – 7th century CE, from the area of present-day Israel and Palestine.
 Most inscriptions are funerary, but they are not restricted to the Jewish community.

-In November 2020 a fourth database joined PEACE: the Jewish medieval inscriptions from Toledo, Spain.
+4. Jewish medieval inscriptions from Toledo, Spain.
+In November 2020 a fourth database joined PEACE, covering medieval epitaphs from the city of Toledo .
 The directing researcher, Dr. Elíshabá Mata Lopez, is based at the University of Salamanca and the database is currently a part of Epidat.

-In early 2023 a fifth database joined PEACE: Funerary inscriptions from the Safed cemetery.
+5. Funerary inscriptions from Safed, Israel .
+In early 2023 a fifth database joined PEACE, consisting of epitaphs from the old city of Safed (Tzefat) in Israel.
 The database includes 895 inscriptions, ranging in date from the 15th to the 20th century.
-The inscriptions and related data are the results of a carefully recorded over many decades by Mr. Haim Sidor from Safed (Tzefat), Israel, who generously allowed them to be included in the PEACE portal.
+The inscriptions and related data are the results of a carefully recorded work, conducted over many decades by Mr. Haim Sidor from Safed (Tzefat), who generously allowed them to be included in the PEACE portal.

 In the coming months two new databases will join the PEACE portal, both directed by Dr. Sonia Fellous (CNRS/Sorbonne).
 The first among these is a database of Jewish medieval inscriptions from France, containing 332 epitaphs.
 The second is a database of ca. 60 Jewish epitaphs from Tunisia, primarily from the cities of Borgel, Nabeul, Sousse and Sfax, dating to the 19th century.